jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

     (iv) Health of Disabled People Strategy:
     (v) Women’s Health Strategy:
     (vi) Rural Health Strategy:
-  (c) Health New Zealand and the Māori Health Authority to develop, for the Minister's approval, a New Zealand Health Plan based on population health needs:
+  (c) Health New Zealand to develop, for the Minister's approval, a New Zealand Health Plan based on population health needs:
-  (d) Health New Zealand, the Māori Health Authority, and relevant iwi-Māori partnership boards to agree to locality plans for localities:
+  (d) Health New Zealand to develop locality plans for localities:
-  (e) Health New Zealand and the Māori Health Authority to facilitate the making of a New Zealand Health Charter:
+  (e) Health New Zealand to facilitate the making of a New Zealand Health Charter:
   (f) the Health Quality and Safety Commission to develop a code of expectations of consumer and whānau engagement in the health sector.
 (2) This section is intended as a guide only.